IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcapng.md

 interface if it has multiple IPv4 or IPv6 addresses assigned to it.
 Other options may appear at most once in a given block.

-The option list is terminated by a option which uses the special 'End of Option' code (opt_endofopt).
+The option list is terminated by an option which uses the special 'End of Option' code (opt_endofopt).
 Code that writes pcapng files MUST put an opt_endofopt option at the end of an option list.
 Code that reads pcapng files MUST NOT assume